-In accordance with section 131(f) of the National Health Reform Act 2011 (Cwlth) and clauses A9-A17 of the NHRA, the scope of "Public Hospital Services" eligible for Commonwealth funding under the agreement are^{1, 2}:
+In accordance with section 131(f) of the National Health Reform Act 2011 (Cwlth) and clauses A16-A32 of the Addendum, the scope of "Public Hospital Services" eligible for Commonwealth funding under the agreement are:

-- All admitted programs, including hospital in the home programs (forensic mental health inpatient services are included) - All emergency department services - Non-admitted services.
-There are two broad categories of in-scope, public hospital non-admitted services3: - Category A: Specialist Outpatient Clinic Services (See definition of Category A) - Category B: Other Non-Admitted Patient Services and Non-Medical Specialist Outpatient Clinics (See definition of Category B).
+- all admitted programs, including hospital in the home programs (forensic mental health inpatient services are included); - all emergency department services; and - non-admitted services.
+There are two broad categories of inscope, public hospital non-admitted services: - Category A: Specialist Outpatient Clinic Services (See definition of Category A) - Category B: Other Non-Admitted Patient Services and Non-Medical Specialist Outpatient Clinics (See definition of Category B).